|X-Arcade Machine Setup Guide, Manual and Support

 Step Two: Quick Guide For Getting The Computer Installed:

-If you bought an X-Arcade with a PC that shipped separately, PLEASE READ THE MANUAL AND BELOW GUIDE BEFORE TURNING ANYTHING ON
+PLEASE READ THE MANUAL AND BELOW GUIDE BEFORE TURNING ANYTHING ON

 The PC and X-Arcade Tankstick are both shipped outside of the Machine, here is how to get things up and running: